smwakasungura/murder/README.md

      - Push changes to the remote repository: `git push -u origin <branchname>`
    - Open the [GitHub repository](https://github.com/lucitemple/murder) in your web browser.
    - Open a "pull request" to merge your branch with main.
+   - If the Game Master requests you make changes to the pull request, do so.
 3. If someone else's name turns red, and they need help, give them support.

 ### Optional - Round 2: ###